 On December 7, 1942, 379 Marlborough was acquired from the Home Savings Bank by real estate dealer Ray C. Johnson, and on December 15, 1942, he transferred the property to Lorin D. Paine, trustee of the Gardner Realty Trust.
 Lorin Paine was an insurance and real estate broker.
 He and his wife, Nellie (Skinner) Paine, lived in Melrose.
 On April 25, 1950, the trust transferred the property into Lorin and Nellie Paine’s names.

 Mary Doyle and John Doyle continued to live at 379 Marlborough until about 1954.

-The property changed hands, remaining a lodging house, and by 1963 was owned by Andronika (Anne) Todis.
-In October of 1963, she filed for (and subsequently received) permission to convert the property from a lodging house into six apartments.
+On September 25, 1963, 379 Marlborough was acquired from George Reef by Andronika (Anne) Todis.
+On October 18, 1963, she filed for (and subsequently received) permission to convert the property from a lodging house into six apartments.
 It appears that it was at this time that a penthouse story was added to the building.

 On October 7, 1968, she transferred the property to herself and her brother, C. Charles Todis, as trustees of the 379 Marlboro Trust.

 On April 9, 1975, 379 Marlborough was purchased from the Todises by Stefan E. Theodore, trustee of the Theodore Marlboro Realty Trust.
 On March 25, 1997, he transferred it himself as trustee of the Theodore 379 Marlboro Realty Trust.